Atomizer ACSS Logo

 See the Pen Jovoem by Thierry (@thierry) on CodePen.

-which allows the usage of the same classes regardless of script context [↩].
+1. Atomizer relies on start and end instead of left and right which allows the usage of the same classes regardless of script context [↩].